andrewdsmith/edxlc/README.md

 - `on`
 - `flash`

-For red/amber/green ligths, the supported modes are:
+For red/amber/green lights, the supported modes are:

 - `off`
 - `red`